 Like cucumbers, squash vines will first have a round of male-only flowers come to bloom before the female ones do.
 So don’t be alarmed if none of the first blossoms set any fruit.
 They aren’t supposed to.

-As the season comes to a close, you can help the plant divert its resources to finishing off the larger squash before winter by pinching off any new flowers and removing very young squash.
+As the season comes to a close in autumn, you can help the plant divert its resources to finishing off the larger squash before winter by pinching off any new flowers and removing very young squash.

 Plants are eaten or cut off near soil level.
 Cutworms are gray grubs ½- to ¾-inch long that can be found curled under the soil.
 They chew stems, roots, and leaves.
 Place a 3-inch paper collar around the stem of the plant.
 Keep the garden free of weeds; sprinkle wood ash around base of plants.